mohamadjamous/mohamadjamous/README.md

 # About Me:
 👋 Hi there!
-I’m a Senior Android Engineer with 5+ years of experience building high-quality native Android apps.
-Proficient in Kotlin, Java, Jetpack Compose, MVVM, Coroutines, and Firebase.
-I lead Android projects from idea to release, focusing on performance, clean architecture, and great user experience.
-Passionate about crafting intuitive, scalable mobile solutions and integrating third-party APIs with efficiency.
+I’m a Senior Android Engineer with 5+ years of experience building high-quality mobile apps.
+Proficient in Kotlin, Java, Jetpack Compose, MVVM, Coroutines, and Firebase — with cross-platform experience using Kotlin Multiplatform Mobile (KMM) and Swift/SwiftUI.
+I lead projects from idea to release, focusing on performance, clean architecture, and intuitive user experiences.